Georgia-Armenia Bilateral Trade Analysis 2023

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Georgia leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Georgia leveraging its comparative advantages in vehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cc.

 2010-2015: Foundation Building